svenpetersen1965/Project-overview/README.md

 * <a href="https://github.com/svenpetersen1965/Diag64cart">Diag64cart</a> Rev. 0 - 2, a multiple diagnostic cartride

 <b>5.
 Adapters</b><br>
-* <a href="https://github.com/svenpetersen1965/C64-Kernal-Adaptor-Switch-short-board-">Kernal Adapter (short board) Rev. 0 - 2, an adapter for 27C64-27C512 EPROMs and some EEPROMs
+* <a href="https://github.com/svenpetersen1965/C64-Kernal-Adaptor-Switch-short-board-">Kernal Adapter (short board)</a> Rev. 0 - 2, an adapter for 27C64-27C512 EPROMs and some EEPROMs
+* <a href="https://github.com/svenpetersen1965/C64-Kernal-Adapter-Switch-Long-Board">Kernal Adapter (long board)</a> Rev. 0 - 2, an adapter for 27C64-27C512 EPROMs and some EEPROMs
+* <a href="https://github.com/svenpetersen1965/C64-CHARSET-Adaptor-Switch">Character Set Adapter</a> Rev. 0 & 1, an adapter for 27C64-27C512 EPROMs and some EEPROMs

 <b>6.
 Diverse</b><br>
 * <a href="https://github.com/svenpetersen1965/C64-WiFi-Modem-User-Port">Wifi Modem for the user port</a> Rev. 0 - 2, also works with the VIC-20 and the PET (adapter required)